When you support the UTSA Libraries and the Institute of Texan Cultures, you provide resources available to ALL UTSA students.

 There are three programs with UTSA Libraries and the Institute of Texan Cultures that your gift may support:

-The UTSA Art Collection supports one of the largest Latinx Art Collections in the country, featuring San Antonio and South Texas artists.
+UTSA Art Collection, supports one of the largest Latinx Art Collections in the country, featuring San Antonio and South Texas artists.

 The UTSA Art Collection holds over 3,000 works by more than 600 established and emerging artists, including VOZ: Selections from The UTSA Art Collection the largest exhibit to feature regional artists and some internationally renowned artists.
 Prominent artists include Juan de Dios Mora, Judy Baca, Alexander Calder, Mary Cassatt, Dale Chihuly, Carmen Lomas Garza, Graciela Iturbide, Luis Jimenez, Mike Mandel, Cruz Ortiz, Jesse Trevino, Vincent Valdez and Manny Vega, to name a few.

 UTSA Art Collection